RuckusEnjoyer/READMe-Maker/output/README.md

 ## Installation

-To install, clone this application in the <>code button above.
+There is no need to install, however, if you'd like to view the code, simply create a fork or a clone in Github!

 ## Usage

-To use this application, cd into this app in the terminal and  use `npm run start`.
+To use this application, follow the link below.
+You'll be taken to a site filled with cars.
+To filter through these cars and find one you like, search for the make in the filter bar.
+To view more about a car, click the plus button beside the car's name (pending functionality).

 ## License